 Enjoy our waterways whenever you get the chance

 Often at public events we're asked for advice about availability of boat trips and other waterways activities so we've produced a summary of contacts which you can download via this link.

-Shrewsbury & Newport Canals Trust (S&NCT) is seeking support from its members and the public for a £1.5m Thomas Telford Visitor Centre and community hub within two Grade II listed, 19th century, trans-shipment, canal warehouses at Wappenshall in east Shropshire (pictured right).
-Subsequent operation of the new Centre will help fund on-going restoration of the canal.
+Shrewsbury & Newport Canals Trust (S&NCT) is again seeking support for a £1.5m-plus Thomas Telford Visitor Centre and community hub within two Grade II listed, 19th century, trans-shipment, canal warehouses at Wappenshall in east Shropshire (pictured in other column).
 A brief description of the proposals including shots of the interiors can be seen on Alan Wilding’s YouTube video: Wappenshall 2014.

 Get in touch